codefresh-io/docs.codefresh.io/_docs/pipelines/configuration/shared-configuration.md

 Once you click *Add* the values from the shared configuration will be appended to the ones you have in your pipelines.
 In case of similar values the shared configuration will follow the [precedence rules]({{site.baseurl}}/docs/pipelines/variables/#user-provided-variables).

-## Referencing shared configuration contexts in pipeline YAMLs
-Instead of manually importing the shared configuration contexts with the variables to use into the pipeline, you can reference the shared configuration to use in the pipeline's YAML.
-Just add the `spec.contexts` field followed by the name or names of the shared configuration context or contexts to use.

-If you have a shared configuration named `test-hello` that includes the variable `test=hello`, you can add `spec.contexts.test-hello` to the pipeline YAML, and then reference this variable in the pipeline as you would any other variable.

-{% highlight shell %}
-{% raw %}
-version: "1.0"
-kind: pipeline
-metadata:
-  name: default/test-shared-config-from-pipe-spec
-spec:
-  contexts:
-    - test-hello
-  steps:
-    test:
-      image: alpine
-      commands:
-        - echo ${{test}} # should output "hello"
-{% endraw %}
-{% endhighlight %}

 ## Using shared Helm values